A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

 Note that the Clark--Scarf algorithm assumes that stage 1 is the only stage with non-zero stockout costs, whereas the $\mathbb{U}[0,8]$ instance has non-zero costs at every stage.
 Therefore, we used a heuristic approach based on a two-moment approximation, similar to that proposed by \cite{Gr85}, to choose the base-stock levels; see \cite{snyder2018meio}.
 In addition, the $C(4,8)$ demand process is non-stationary---4, then 8---but we allow only stationary base-stock levels.
 Therefore, we chose to set the base-stock levels equal to the values that would be optimal if the demand were 8 in every period.
 Finally, in the experiments in this section, we assume that agent $i$ observes $AS_{t}^i$ {\em after} choosing $a_{t}^i$, whereas in Section~\ref{sec:uniform_0_2_result} we assumed the opposite.
 Therefore, the agents in these experiments have one fewer piece of information when choosing actions, and are therefore more difficult to train.

 {\SingleSpacedXI

 }

-Tables \ref{tb:base_stock_results}, \ref{tb:sterman_results}, and \ref{tb:random_results} show the results of the cases in which the DQN agent plays with co-players who follow base-stock, Sterman, and random policies, respectively.
-In each group of columns, the first column (``DQN'') gives the average cost (over 50 instances) when one agent (indicated by the first column in the table) is played by the DQN and co-players are played by base-stock (Table~\ref{tb:base_stock_results}), Sterman (Table~\ref{tb:sterman_results}), or random (Table~\ref{tb:random_results}) agents.
-The second column in each group (``{\tt BS}'', ``{\tt Strm-BS}'', ``{\tt Rand-BS}'') gives the corresponding cost when the DQN agent is replaced by a base-stock agent (using the base-stock levels given in Table~\ref{tb:experimental_parameters}) and the co-players remain as in the previous column.
+Table \ref{tb:literature_results} shows the results of the cases in which the SRDQN agent plays with co-players who follow base-stock, Sterman, and random policies (as listed in the ``Co-Player Type'' column).
+In each group of columns, the first column (``{\tt -SRDQN}'') gives the average cost (over 50 instances) when one agent (indicated by the ``Agent'' column) is played by the SRDQN and co-players are played by the player type indicated in the ``Co-Player Type'' column.
+The second column in each group (``{\tt -BS}'' gives the corresponding cost when the SRDQN agent is replaced by a base-stock agent (using the optimized base stock levels) and the co-players remain as the row-set determines.
 The third column (``Gap'') gives the percentage difference between these two costs.
+We use R, W, D, W to represent retailer, wholesaler, distributor, and manufacturer, respectively.
+(For example, when the co-players are Sterman agents, and the SRDQN agent plays the role of the distributor, the average total cost is 8.35, whereas if the distributor is played by a base-stock agent, the average total cost is 10.10.)
+In addition, Figure~\ref{fig:confidence_interval_normal_uniform} presents 90\% confidence intervals for all cases, except the classic distribution with {\tt BS} co-players, which has 0 variance.